 The possibly relevant others that a user begins to follow are put through a screening process at first.
-As A describes it,
+As A describes it, out.

-When you just start following each other you may have a few exchanges, and then it fades out.
 There are of course some people that you continue to stay in touch with every once in a while.
 It is like sniffing each other, then it is fine and you move on.
 (A, Interview)